hestabroo/website/_posts/2025-08-26-spotifywrapped.md

 <details>
   <summary>Full code for nerds</summary>
   The app is hosted on Streamlit.
-Very simple out-of-the-box file uploader and of the zip:
+Very simple out-of-the-box file uploader and parsing of the zip:

   {% highlight python %}
     st.write("")